IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 --- abstract

 This memo describes a rate adaptation algorithm for conversational media services such as interactive video.
 The solution conforms to the packet conservation principle and is a hybrid loss- and delay based congestion control/rate management algorithm that also supports ECN and L4S.
 The algorithm is evaluated over both simulated Internet bottleneck scenarios as well as in a LongTerm Evolution (LTE) and 5G system simulator and is shown to achieve both low latency and high video throughput in these scenarios.
 This specification obsoletes RFC 8298.
-The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control and 3D VR googles.
+The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control, AR and 3D VR googles.

 --- middle